Continuous Combinatorics of Abelian Group Actions: The subshift problem for

-In $\Gcqadpa$ we extend each copy of $\pi(M)$ from the bottom regions $R_d$ into the interior.
-This is possible as we noted that $p,q>100N$, whereas the width of $\pi(M)$ is no more than $10N$.
-Recall that at the top of each copy of $\pi(M)$ there is a rectangular region consisting of color-$3$ points (shown in red in Figure~\ref{fig:glt}).
+In $\Gcqadpa$ we extend each copy of the codes for the entire computation from the $R_d$-labeled regions along the bottom side into the interior.
+This is possible as we noted that $p,q>100N$, whereas the width of the codes for each step of the computation is no more than $10N$.
+Recall that at the top of each copy of the codes for the entire computation there is a $10\times 10$ rectangular region consisting of color-$3$ points (shown by circles in Figure~\ref{fig:glt}).
 We run zig-zag color-$2$ paths (shown in green in Figure~\ref{fig:glt}) as shown in the figure.
-One end of each of these paths terminates in a corner point of an $R_\times$ regions, which sets its parity.
+One end of each of these paths terminates in a corner point of an $R_\times$-labeled region, which sets its parity.
 The other end terminates in one of the color-$3$ rectangular regions.
 Thus, we maintain the subshift conditions required by $Y$.
-Note that since $p \approx q$, there are at most $4$ color-$2$ paths needing to terminate in any given color-$3$ region, and so the $10 \times 10$ size of the color-$3$ regions is enough to accomodate them.
+Note that since $q=p+2$, there are at most $4$ color-$2$ paths needing to terminate in any given color-$3$ region, and so the $10 \times 10$ size of the color-$3$ regions is enough to accommodate them.
 Note that the color-$2$ paths isolate regions of different parity in $\Gcqadpa$, and there is no problem filling in each of the isolated regions by a checkerboard pattern of $0$s and $1$s.

 The key point in the construction is that the color-$2$ paths, which are needed to isolate regions of different parity in the tile, are free to terminate arbitrarily in the special color-$3$ regions.
-From the construction we easily that the map $g \colon \gnpq \to 4$ defined above respects the subshift $Y$.
+From the construction we easily see that the map $g \colon \gnpq \to 4$ defined above respects the subshift $Y$.

 Next suppose that $M$ does not halt.
-From Theorem~\ref{thm:tilethm} it is enough to fix $n<p,q$ with $(p,q)=1$ and show that there does not exist a $g \colon \gnpq \to 4$ which respects the subshift $Y$.
+From Theorem~\ref{thm:tilethm} it is enough to fix arbitrary $n\geq \ell-1$ and $p, q>n$ and show that there does not exist $g \colon \gnpq \to 4$ which respects the subshift $Y$.
 Suppose that such a $g$ exists.
 Restricting $G$ to the horizontal long tiles gives a $g'\colon H_{n,p,q}\to 4$ which respects the subshift, that is, $g'$ is a prototypical element in the sense of Lemma~\ref{ttd}.
 From Lemma~\ref{ttd} we have that $3 \in \ran(g')$.
 In particular, $g$ restricted to some horizontal long tile must attain the color $3$.

 Say $g \res \Gcqadpa$ takes the value $3$ (the other case is similar).
 The rules of the subshift require that a point of color $3$ occurs in a rectangular region of color $3$ points which is immediately above a line representing a halting configuration of $M$.
 Consider the diagram shown in Figure~\ref{fig:incon}.